 Common Mistakes to Avoid

-Choosing a mat that’s too soft
+- Choosing a mat that’s too soft: Excessive cushioning causes instability.

-Integrating Standing Mats into Sit-Stand Desk Workflows
+Integrating Mats into Sit-Stand Desk Workflows

-- Adjust desk to standing height.
+- Adjust desk to standing height for neutral posture.

-- Position standing mat correctly under feet.
+- Position the mat centred under your stance.

 - Alternate between standing, sitting and moving throughout the day.

-Human Observation
+Real-World Observation

 FAQ

-Are standing mats needed if I’m standing only 20–30 mins at a time?
+Are standing mats needed if I’m standing only 20–30 minutes at a time?

 Can I leave the standing mat under the desk all the time?

-Do standing mats replace the need for supportive shoes?
+Do mats replace supportive shoes?

 Conclusion

-Explore our range of Anti-Fatigue Mats & Standing Desk Mats
+Explore our Anti-Fatigue Mats & Standing Desk Mats

 Leave a comment